J9-PT-IRONHACK-JAVA/jvictorrodriguez.BankFinalProjectv2/README.md

 Iron Banking System is my bootcamp final project.
 It has been made with part of what has been learned during these 16 weeks and I have also learned a lot doing it.
+We have learned OOP programming, inheritance,...

-We have learned design form layers.
-Starting with the model,repository,service,controller,...
+#### We have learned design form layers.
+Starting with ...
+- model
+- repository
+- service
+- controller
+- testing
+- ...
 Wrapped with Exceptions and ExceptionHandlers, validations,  and of course security.

 ### Let's start
 #### There are 3 kind of users: [- know more](User.md)